abarriosr/content-hub-farm/README.md

         $ngrok ngrok authtoken <NGROK TOKEN>
         $ngrok start --all

-- Run the Content Hub Farm
+- Run/Stop the Content Hub Farm

-        $docker-compose up
+  Use the Content Hub Farm Control Script:

+        $./bin/chf <COMMAND> <COMMAND-ARGUMENTS>  ; General format

+        $./bin/chf up          ; Runs the farm.
+        $./bin/chf up -d       ; Runs the farm in detached mode.
+Containers run in the background
+        $./bin/chf stop        ; Stop services.
+        $./bin/chf pause       ; Pause services.
+        $./bin/chf build       ; Build or rebuild services.
+        $./bin/chf down        ; Stop and remove containers and networks.
+        $./bin/chf down -v     ; Stop and remove all above plus volumes.
+If used, It invalidates the persistent feature in sites.

+  You can also execute operations on the containers:

+        $./bin/chf <CONTAINER> <COMMAND> <COMMAND-ARGUMENTS> ; General format.

+        $./bin/chf <container> enable_xdebug ; Enables Xdebug in container.
+        $./bin/chf <container> drush status  ; Executes 'drush status' on site installed in this container

-  Use this command every time you need to run the farm without any changes to the site codebase.
+  Use this command every time you need to interact with the farm.

-  **NOTE:**
-  For the moment (Until I fix the ENTRYPOINT ;-) execute the following command after running the container (from inside the container) to install the site:

-        $docker-entrypoint.sh

-## Execute commands on the containers

-Execute the Content Hub Farm Control script for instructions on how to use it.
+  For more instructions on how to use it, you can list all commands.

          $./bin/chf list-commands   ; lists all available commands.

   Use this script to enable/disable Xdebug, execute drush commands, etc.

+  - **NOTE:**
+    For the moment (Until I fix the ENTRYPOINT ;-) execute the following command after creating and running the container (from inside the container) to install the site:

+            $docker-entrypoint.sh

 ## Adding more publishers/subscribers:

 To add more sites just add entries to the **docker-compose.yml** and **ngrok.yml** files.